-- 4.7.27 Gwynedd is the first authority in Wales to introduce an Article 4 Direction, and from 2 September 2024, planning permission is required to change the use of a property to a second home, short-term let or a specific mixed use.
+- 4.7.28 Gwynedd is the first authority in Wales to introduce an Article 4 Direction, and from 2 September 2024, planning permission is required to change the use of a property to a second home, short-term let or a specific mixed use.
 Eryri National Park have also consulted on the introduction of an Article 4 Direction to control second homes and short term lets which may be implemented from 1 June 2025.
-It will be important to learn from the experience of these authorities and the social and economic impacts of the Article 4 Direction. - 4.7.28 The Authority has a data sharing agreement with Pembrokeshire County Council to obtain council tax data on the number of second homes and short term lets.
+It will be important to learn from the experience of these authorities and the social and economic impacts of the Article 4 Direction. - 4.7.29 The Authority has a data sharing agreement with Pembrokeshire County Council to obtain council tax data on the number of second homes and short term lets.
 This data provides the Authority with the spatial detail of communities with a high level of second and short term lets.
-It will be a key piece of evidence when considering policies to
+It will be a key piece of evidence when considering suitable policies options to for second homes and short term lets.